MRC-Epid-it24/intake24/docs/api/survey/portion-sizes.md

 </div>

-**weights** is the map of selectable object indices to weights in grams.
+**objects** is the map of selectable object IDs to labels and weights in grams.

 ## Get multiple guide image data